-- · Do not damage the cables when folding or unfolding the handle. - If a cable is damaged, contact an Authorized Service Dealer. - Remove and save the 2 handle knobs and 2 carriage bolts from the handle brackets (A of Figure 18).
-Important: Route the cables to the outside of the handle knobs as you fold the handle. - 2.
-Fold the handle by rotating it forward (B of Figure 18). - 3.
-Loosely install the handle knobs and carriage bolts on the handle brackets (C of Figure 18). - 4.
-To unfold the handle, refer to 1 Assembling and Unfolding the Handle (page 4).
+- Do not damage the cables when folding or unfolding the handle. - If a cable is damaged, contact an Authorized Service Dealer.

+Important: Hold the handle while disengaging the handle knobs to avoid pinching your hands.

+Remove and save the handle knobs and carriage bolts from the handle brackets (Figure 14).

+- 1. Handle knobs (2) and carriage bolts (2) - Move the handle forward as shown in Figure 14. - Loosely install the handle knobs and carriage bolts on the handle brackets.